vanwagonet/comma-separated/README.md

 format.
 For example if the string matches an iso date format, you may want to have a Date object instead of the raw string in the final array.

-The default `reviver` checks if the string is a valid number, and if so returns the value as a number.
-Otherwise the original string value is passed through.
+The default `reviver` simply returns the field's string value.

 `CSV.stringify(tableArray [, replacer])`